ying-teaching/chat-demo-2022/docs/ch03-chat-messages.md

 ## 2 Customize Chat Header

-First install two used packages `yarn add react-native-reanimated react-native-gesture-handler`.
+First install two packages `yarn add react-native-reanimated react-native-gesture-handler`.
 These will be used later in user input.

 To make it looks better, we customize the Chat Screen header as the following: